Nitrokey/nethsm/docs/system-design.md

 |     UNLOCKED:
 |     _State_ = _Operational_

-During [Unattended Boot], (see Figure 2: Encryption Architecture, right hand side), a unique _Device ID_ is used to derive the _Unlock Key_, which is then used to decrypt the encrypted _Domain Key_ stored in "Slot 1".
-If the decryption step fails (for example, due to _User Data_ having been restored from a backup created on a different hardware unit), the NetHSM shall automatically fall back to [Attended Boot].
+During [Unattended Boot](#sec-us-ub), (see Figure 2: Encryption Architecture, right hand side), a unique _Device ID_ is used to derive the _Unlock Key_, which is then used to decrypt the encrypted _Domain Key_ stored in "Slot 1".
+If the decryption step fails (for example, due to _User Data_ having been restored from a backup created on a different hardware unit), the NetHSM shall automatically fall back to [Attended Boot](#sec-us-ab).

-During [Attended Boot], (see Figure 2: Encryption Architecture, left hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
+During [Attended Boot](#sec-us-ab), (see Figure 2: Encryption Architecture, left hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
 This is used to derive the _Unlock Key_, which is then similarly used to decrypt the encrypted _Domain Key_ stored in "Slot 0".
 If the decryption step fails (due to the user providing an incorrect _Unlock Passphrase_), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.

-For the avoidance of doubt: The act of [Enabling Unattended Boot] causes **S-Keyfender** to compute an _Unlock Key_ derived from the _Device ID_ and populate "Slot 1" with a _Domain Key_ encrypted with this _Unlock Key_.
-Conversely, [Disabling Unattended Boot] causes **S-Keyfender** to erase (overwrite) the contents of "Slot 1".
+For the avoidance of doubt: The act of [Enabling Unattended Boot](#sec-us-eub) causes **S-Keyfender** to compute an _Unlock Key_ derived from the _Device ID_ and populate "Slot 1" with a _Domain Key_ encrypted with this _Unlock Key_.
+Conversely, [Disabling Unattended Boot](#sec-us-dub) causes **S-Keyfender** to erase (overwrite) the contents of "Slot 1".
 At no point does the NetHSM persistently store either the _Unlock Passphrase_ or an _Unlock Key_.

-## Technical Architecture
+## Technical Architecture {#sec-dd-ta}

 ![Muen Subjects](MuenSubjects.png){width=75%}